getsentry/rfcs/text/0131-pass-native-sdk-spans-to-hybrid.md

 The SpansAggregator doesn't pass the spans down to the transport for sending.
 Instead, when its timeout exceeds or aggregated spans exceed the maximum byte size, the SpansAggregator passes the spans up to the hybrid layer.
-The SpansAggregator implements a new method for retrieving all spans so that hybrid SDKs can attach spans to transactions bound to the scope or active spans.
+The SpansAggregator implements a new method for retrieving all spans so that hybrid SDKs can attach spans to transactions bound to the scope, or to active spans.
 Furthermore, until single-span ingestion lands, the native SDKs offer a callback when all ongoing spans are finished to support `waitForChildren` and provide hooks to start and stop the SpansAggregator, same as [option 1](#option-1).